 In the photo below, you can see such a necklace with various silver beads and Arab coins.
 The coins, as well as the beads actually, are of different size.
 There is a large central coin.
 Also, you can see the holes in some of the coins – it means that they were used in several jewelry pieces before becoming a part of this particular necklace.

-Female necklace that consists of coins and beads.
+Female necklace that consists of coins (the 10th century) and beads.
 Early Kievan Rus'.
 Original piece

 Earrings and temple rings